tnakatani/cs6601_assignment_2/README.md

 If you wish to compete in the tournament, simply include a plaintext file with a description of your agent, titled ‘AI.txt’, while submitting for the second section of tests (submit_b) and your CustomPlayer instance will be enlisted.

-If you compete in the AI tournament and your agent finishes in the top 10%, you will receive a bonus:
+If you compete in the AI tournament and your agent finishes in the top 10%, you will receive a bonus points for this assignment (bonus points are added on this grade):

-- Best Overall:  5 bonus points added to the assignment score.
+- Best Overall:  12 bonus points added to the assignment score.
+- Second Best: 10 bonus points.
-- Top 5%: 2 bonus points.
+- Third Best: 7 bonus points.
-- Top 10%: 1 bonus point.
+- Fourth to Tenth Best: 5 bonus point.

 ## How to Submit Your Code